Fertility testing for women

 If you want to have your fertility checked after treatment, you can ask your GP or cancer doctor who can arrange some tests.

-If you’re having periods
+If you’re having periods Back to top

 To check your fertility, your doctor will usually look at your menstrual cycle.
 They will do some blood tests at particular times in your cycle.
 The blood tests look at your sex hormone levels.
 You may also have an ultrasound scan of your ovaries.